PCC-Interactivity-Lab/Dome_Controller/README.md

 Included are; componant stls, as well as Creality CR10 gcode for tabs, single panels, and sets of panels. (e.g. "... x1, ...x3"), Adobe Illustrator files for laser cutting a base, and arduino code.

+A video of the controller in action can be found here https://vimeo.com/279008987